themostclueless/qeaml.github.io/pages/index.md

 * [PronounsPage]
 * [GameBanana]

-If you wish to get in contact, the best way is through **Twitter**.
-Keep in mind that I have next to no filter whenever tweeting, so be prepared to see some odd thoughts when scrolling through my profile(s).
+If you wish to get in contact, the best way is through **BlueSky**.
+Keep in mind that I have next to no filter whenever posting, so be prepared to see some odd thoughts when scrolling through my profile(s).

 ## Other Stuff